Keto Italian Chicken Skewers

 - The simplicity: One main ingredient and a simple marinade.
 It does not get much easier, right?

-- Quick and easy: In less than six minutes, I can cook these skewers on the grill.
-The longest part of this recipe is letting the chicken marinate.
+- Quick and easy: I can cook these skewers on the grill in less than 6 minutes.
+The longest part of this recipe is the marinating time.

 - The marinade: Speaking of the marinade, it is delicious.
 I used creamy buttermilk, which makes the meat tender and tangy, and Italian herbs, garlic, and lemon for fantastic flavor.